-Four years after the opening of the Cardiac Direct Access Unit (CDAc), BIDMC's unique urgent care cardiac service, both patients and referring physicians report positive experiences.
+Five years after the opening of the Cardiac Direct Access Unit (CDAc), BIDMC's unique urgent care cardiac service, both patients and referring physicians report positive experiences.
 A reduction in admissions has also been seen in data from the first year of operation.

 When a patient presents in the office with cardiac chest pain or is in rapid ventricular response from atrial fibrillation, physicians have the option of referring to the CDAc, instead of sending the patient to the emergency room.
 "As soon as I call the CDAc, there's a doctor at the other end of the line to provide advice right away.
 I can then fax over the patient's EKG or other records and get feedback on next steps.
 This is such an efficient service and a great resource for my patients," said PCP Nicolas Nguyen, MD.

 In most cases, referring physicians will be instructed to send their patient directly to the CDAc, located on BIDMC's West Campus.
 "As soon as the call comes in, we alert our staff that a patient is on the way," explains CDAc Director Michael Gavin, MD, MPH.
 "The patient is seen by the cardiologist right away, and tests can be administered right within the unit, including labs and echocardiography."